Port Colborne High School

 Port Colborne High School, commonly known as Port High, is a high school in Port Colborne, just north of the eastern edge of Lake Erie, Ontario, Canada.
 It is part of the District School Board of Niagara and has been serving the communities of Wainfleet and Port Colborne since the 1920s.
 The school serves students from communities in Wainfleet, Dunnville, Dain City, and Port Colborne.

-Port High is a composite high school from which students successfully graduate to attend universities and colleges across Canada.
-The school offers 5 Specialist High Skills Major programs in Arts and Culture, Manufacturing, Hospitality and Tourism, Health and Wellness and Automotive Technology.
-The school also offers a specialty cosmetology program with a full service salon on campus.
-Students have the opportunity to participate in a full range of sporting and cultural activities.

-Port High has a highly respected technology department.
-The school also offers a wide range of academic and arts programs that prepare students for university, college, and the world of work.
-The school has a student population of just under 600 students.